JohanAlvedal/PumpSteer/README.md

 ### Step-by-step

 1. Install via HACS or manually
 2. Restart Home Assistant
 3. Add integration
 4. Select required sensors

 ---

 ### First validation

 - `sensor.pumpsteer` active
 - `status = ok`
 - `price_category` changes
 - `mode` behaves logically

 ---

+## Lovelace Dashboard (mini-graph-card) (apex-chart)

+📁 See [`/dashboards/`](dashboards/) folder for ready-to-use examples

+PumpSteer includes example Lovelace configurations using `mini-graph-card` for visualization.

+These dashboards show:
+- Indoor temperature
+- Target temperature
+- Fake outdoor temperature
+- Price behavior and system response

+---

+### ⚠️ Requirement

+You must install:

+- **mini-graph-card**
+- **apexcharts-card**

+Available via HACS:
+- Frontend → `mini-graph-card`
+- Frontend → `apexcharts-card`
+---

+### 📥 How to use the provided templates

+The Lovelace examples in this repository are written as **full YAML cards or views**.

+To use them:

+1. Go to your Home Assistant dashboard
+2. Click **Edit dashboard**
+3. Click the **pencil icon (✏️)** on the view/tab you want to edit
+4. Click the **three dots (⋮)** in the top right corner
+5. Select **Edit dashboard (Raw configuration editor)** *(or “Edit in YAML” depending on your HA version)*
+6. Paste the provided YAML code
+7. Save

+⚠️ Note:
+If you paste a full view configuration, it may overwrite the existing view.
+Make sure to back up your dashboard before pasting.

+---

+### 🧠 Important

+- These templates are **not UI cards you click together**
+- They must be **pasted as YAML**
+- Some templates may replace the entire view
+- You may need to adjust entity names to match your setup

+---

+### 🔧 Common adjustments

+After pasting, check:

+- `sensor.pumpsteer`
+- temperature sensors
+- any custom entities

+---

+### 💡 Tips

+- If graph shows no data → check entity IDs
+- If card does not load → verify `mini-graph-card` is installed
+- Use Developer Tools → States to debug

+---

+### 📌 Notes

+These dashboards are optimized for PumpSteer 2.0.0.

+They may not work correctly with older versions (e.g. 1.6.6).

+---